-I have managed teams of 5 and teams of 180.
+I have managed small crews and large multi-market operations.
 I have run weekly standups and quarterly all-hands meetings.
 I have brought in motivational speakers.
 I have tried incentive programs, team outings, and bonus structures tied to every metric imaginable.

 And after 20 years the one thing I am most sure of is this: most teams that look unmotivated are actually unclear.
 They do not need a pep talk.
 They need to know exactly what is expected, by when, and what good looks like.
 Gallup’s research backs this up.
 Their data shows that 70 percent of the variance in team engagement is attributable to the manager.
 Not the company culture.
 Not the compensation package.
 The manager.
 And the single biggest factor in that manager influence?
 Clarity of expectations.